guyllaumedemers/UE5-FightingGame/README.md

 - [ ] Enhanced Input System

 ## Input processing
 > An Input Buffer Component should be used on APlayerController to process the Hardware Input Stack retrieved from gamepad and flush the input captured in tick function after x amount of frames.
+The resulting process will allow capture of complex input, hence creating Combo Strings.

 ## Tasks
 - [ ] Wireframe project architecture, function prototype